milkbottledude/woodlands-jb_tracker/README.md

 7   table.to_csv('sorted_data.csv', index=False)
 ```

-My plan is to make the congestion area values scale from 1 to 5, with 1 being no/little congestion, and 5 being very congested.
-But before that I min-max scaled, so I got the max value (Line 1) and multiplied all the values in the table by 5/max_value (Line 3).
+My plan is to make the congestion area values scale from 1 to 5, with 1 being no/little congestion 😌, and 5 being very congested 😖.
+But before that I min-max scaled the values by getting the max value (Line 1) and multiplying all the values in the table by 5/max_value (Line 3).

 Line 2 is just to ensure all the values are floats so that we can round them off to 2dp (Line 5).
-Line 7 saves the table as a csv file, which you can see [here LINKKKKKKK](), and Line 6 prints out the table.
+Line 7 saves the table as a csv file, which you can see [here](python_scripts/sorted_data.csv), and Line 6 prints out the table.

 insert scaled and 2dp here

 Fig 3.7: Same table, now scaled and rounded to 2dp

-An improvement for sure, but still not much insight can be gained from a glance.
+An improvement for sure, but still not much insight can be gained from a glance (👁ˋ _ ˊ 👁).
 Also its a bit too bland for my liking.
-But not to worry, we will be exploring other ways of data visualization in this chapter, starting off with a simple line graph.
+But not to worry, we will be exploring other ways of data visualization in this chapter, starting off with a simple line graph 📈

 ```
 1   d = 0